 Asking for Leave via a Bereavement Policy

-If your company has a bereavement policy in place, this will dictate how many days of leave you are allowed, if you will be paid during that time, and what constitutes "bereavement leave."
-For example, a company may state they grant three paid days off for the death of an immediate family member (parent, spouse, sibling, etc.) but not make the same accommodations for the death of a cousin or close friend.
-Note that there is no federal law in place requiring paid bereavement leave.
+If your company has a bereavement leave policy, it will specify the circumstances under which leave is allowed, how many days are available, and whether bereavement pay is provided.
+For example, a company's bereavement policy may allow three paid days off for the death of an immediate family member (parent, spouse, sibling, etc.) but not make the same accommodations for the death of a cousin or grandparent.
+Federal law does not require U.S. employers to provide bereavement leave.

-You may be so relieved to get time off that you don't press for details - this is a mistake.
-Consider a boss saying something vague like, "Take all the time you need," but what the boss actually means is, "Take the three paid days off but anything after that will be unpaid."
-If you don't understand the specifics of your leave you might mistakenly assume you can take a couple weeks to grieve and still receive pay.
-Ask specific questions so you can fully understand what your bereavement leave entails as far as pay goes.
+You may be so relieved that your boss is sympathetic to your situation that you don't verify the details.
+This is a mistake.
+Consider a boss saying something vague like, "Take all the time you need," but what the boss actually means is, "Take the three paid days off, but anything after that will be unpaid."
+If you don't understand the specifics of the policy, you might mistakenly assume you can take a few weeks to grieve and still receive pay.
+Ask specific questions to be sure you fully understand the details.

 - Is my leave paid?
 If so, for how long?

 - Does my paid leave subtract from my paid vacation days or PTO?

 - What forms do I need to fill out to ensure my bereavement leave is approved?